nckptrck/Fantasy-Football-Predictor-2025/README.md

 # Project Overview

-This project predicts the **number of fantasy football points** (Full PPR scoring) a player will score in a given week.
-Using historical data from the [`nflverse`](https://nflverse.nflverse.com/) dataset combined with custom-engineered features, multiple machine learning models were tested to find the most accurate predictive approach.
+The goal of this project is to predict the **number of fantasy football points** (Full PPR scoring) a player will score in a given week.
+Using historical data from the [`nflverse`](https://nflverse.nflverse.com/) dataset combined with custom-engineered features, multiple machine learning models were tested to find the most accurate predictive model.

 ## Workflow
 1. **Data Collection**